absolute-rat/scytale/README.md

 ## Notes

 The method could be altered rather trivially to include some basic new rules, without strongly impacting the general flow architecture, which might make it easy enough to evade signatures.
 A key-based implementation would also not be too difficult to implement, if you didn't like leaving the full data in an accessible state for an analyst to access.
 I currently limit the skip byte to 1-9 purely for size reasons, as this already results in quite a large average encoded string.
+You could create a new encoder to bias to lower skip byte values, if you wanted to lower the size overhead, but this will come at the cost of obfuscation.
+The absolute bare minimum you could get would be a 4x payload increase, which would lead to predictable byte-distance.